-One of the most types of massage therapy used by our Massage Therapist at Reaves Chiropractic is deep tissue massage.
-Emma uses this massage technique applies slow strokes and firm pressure, reaching deeper layers of muscles and fascia (the connective tissue surrounding muscles).
+One of the most popular types of massage therapy employed by our Massage Therapist at Reaves Chiropractic is deep tissue massage.
+Emma uses this massage technique applies slow strokes and firm pressure, reaching deeper layers of muscles and fascia.
 Deep tissue massage is used in the treatment of chronic aches and pains.
 It is also used in treating conditions as stiff neck and upper back, low back pain, leg muscle tightness, sore shoulders.
-Deep tissue massage is quite similar to Swedish massage therapy particularly in the area of the strokes.
-However, it is different from the regular massage, especially as it applies deep pressure as the name suggests.
-Deep tissue massage therapy is also used in breaking up scar tissue and muscle “knots” or adhesions, which are bands of painful and rigid tissue that could inhibit proper circulation in the body, subsequently causing pain, inflammation and restricted range of motion.
+Deep tissue massage, while similar to Swedish massage therapy particularly in the area of the strokes.
+Different from regular massage, as it applies deep .
+Deep tissue massage therapy is also used in breaking up scar tissue and muscle “knots” or adhesions, which are bands of painful and rigid tissue that could inhibit proper circulation in the body, subsequently causing pain, inflammation, and restricted range of motion.

 Techniques used in Deep Tissue Massage

 Deep tissue massage in treating different physical condition employs different techniques.
 The massage therapy would usually begin with the application of light pressure on the affected areas by the therapist.
 This is done to warm up the muscles and prepare them for the session.
 This preparatory session is subsequently followed by the application of specific techniques depending on condition of the patient.
 Two of the commonest techniques used in deep tissue massage are stripping and friction, and they are briefly highlighted as follows: